 The good news is that if you miss your connecting flight because of a flight delay, the airline is responsible for getting you a replacement, so you can get to your final destination.

-Furthermore, you could be entitled to compensation under EC 261.
+Furthermore, you could be entitled to flight delayed compensation EU under EC 261.
 To discover how much you could be entitled to and what criteria your flight needs to satisfy – read more information about missed connection flights here.

-If you would like to know if your flight that was delayed a few years back is eligible for flight delayed compensation EU, you may not have run out of time to make a claim.
+If you would like to know if your delayed flight EU a few years back is eligible for flight delayed compensation EU, you may not have run out of time to make a claim.

 Whether your flight was delayed, canceled or overbooked the time limit to make a claim varies from country to country.